andresfelipe328/CPSC_471_FTPProject/README.md

 ## How to Execute:
 1. Make sure all files are in the same directory
 2. Create two terminal windows
-3. First, run the server by commanding **python3 FTP_Server.py <your port number>** on a command prompt
+3. First, run the server by commanding **python3 FTP_Server.py <your port number> on a command prompt
    ```
    # For example:
    python3 FTP_Server.py 12345
    ```
-4. Second, run the client by commanding 'python3 FTP_Client.py <your system's IP address> <your corresponding server's port number>' on another command prompt.
+4. Second, run the client by commanding **python3 FTP_Client.py <your system's IP address> <your corresponding server's port number>** on another command prompt.
    Assume the IP address is '127.0.1.1'
    ```
    # For example: